Million Dollar Highway and Hiking in Ouray

 This historic town was first established as a mining camp in 1876.

-Let’s not forget Ouray is also a great place to see Colorado’s gold rush of fall colors in thick Aspen groves dotted throughout the valley.
+We must also mention that Ouray is a great place to see Colorado’s gold rush of fall colors in thick Aspen groves dotted throughout the valley.

-Hiking in Ouray offers some of the best Colorado trails.
+The mountains around Ouray offer some of the best hikes in Colorado

-Hiking to waterfalls and turquoise blue lakes amid jagged mountaintops, there are so many things to do in Ouray in the gorgeous San Juan Mountains.
+With great hikes to waterfalls or up to turquoise blue lakes amid jagged mountaintops, there are so many directions to go in this gorgeous part of the San Juan Mountains.

-Naturally, there are more great hikes nearby as well, so we share all our favorites in the area.
+Naturally, there are more great hikes nearby in Telluride and Silverton as well, so we might as well share all our favorite treks in this fabulous area.

-Ouray is also the self-proclaimed Outdoor Recreation Capital of Colorado and Switzerland of America.
+Ouray just so happens to be the self-proclaimed Outdoor Recreation Capital of Colorado and Switzerland of America too.

-Besides some of the best spots for camping in Colorado and hiking, you’ll add soaking in hot springs, mountain biking, rock climbing, canyoning, jeep rides to old ghost towns, rafting, and fishing to your adventure list.
+Besides being home to some of the best campsites in Colorado as well as great hiking, Ouray offers natural hot springs, mountain biking, rock climbing, canyoning, jeep rides to old ghost towns, rafting, and fishing to your adventure list.

 Park yourself in Ouray along the Million Dollar Highway for a week and get lost in adventure every day.
-At night, head into this cool mountain town for great eats and drinks along a vibrant historic main street.
+At night, head to the historic main street for great eats and drinks along a vibrant historic main street in this cool Colorado mountain town.

 Hikes in Ouray Colorado